 Elementary and Middle School Grades 3-8

-❖ Students at Grade 3 take the Beginning-of-Grade 3 English Language Arts/Reading Test between the 11th and the 15th day of the school year.
+❖ Students at Grade 3 take the Beginning-of-Grade 3 English Language Arts/Reading Test to establish a baseline for growth throughout the school year.

 ❖ Students at Grades 3 - 8 take End-of-Grade tests in English Language Arts/Reading and Mathematics during the last 10 days of the school year.